symflower/symflower-kakoune/README.md

 Check out our tutorial at [https://get.symflower.com/](https://get.symflower.com/) to get a quick glimpse on how Symflower helps you implement features and fix bugs.

+## Requirements

+- [Kakoune](https://kakoune.org) editor (version 2019.07.01 or later)
+- Supported operating systems:
+  - Linux
+  - MacOS
+  - For others, please request the operating system on our [community issue tracker](https://github.com/symflower/symflower).

 ## Feedback

 We encourage you to send us your feedback on how you like Symflower.
 If you are missing a feature or found a problem that you think should be fixed, please open an issue on our [community issue tracker](https://github.com/symflower/symflower/issues) or write us an email at [hello@symflower.com](mailto:hello@symflower.com).
-Subscribe to the [Symflower newsletter](https://symflower.com/en/local/#newsletter-bottom-form) to receive updates on new features, use cases and topics on software development.
+Subscribe to the [Symflower newsletter](https://symflower.com/en/products/symflower-cli/#newsletter-bottom-form) to receive updates on new features, use cases and topics on software development.

 [© 2022 Symflower GmbH](https://symflower.com/en/imprint/)